Reading Goals – 2024

 Image is of a comic book store.
 The sign says "Sub-City Comics" with a red circle that's filled in the background.

 Sub-City Comics is a comic book store in Dublin that’s a short walk away from downtown.
 Sub-City Comics also had a shelf of local comics from a publisher called Atomic Diner.
-I bought two graphic novels, one takes place in WWII in Ireland which I thought seemed interesting.
-Sub-City also had a big Manga section which is cool to see.
-I’m seeing more local comic book stores expand their Manga section which I think has directly contributed to me reading more Manga on a weekly basis.
+I bought two graphic novels, one of which takes place in WWII in Ireland, which I thought seemed interesting.
+Sub-City also had a big Manga section, which is cool to see.
+I’m seeing more local comic book stores expand their Manga section, which I think has directly contributed to my reading more Manga weekly.

 Forbidden Planet

 Forbidden Planet is more of a chain of comic book stores with locations in both the United Kingdom and Ireland.
 I stopped in the Dublin location during our trip.
 Forbidden Planet was cool, but it was more toy-heavy than the other stores.
 I like action figures and collectibles, but it’s not the main reason I go into a comic book store.
 Forbidden Planet also had a huge collection of Loungefly backpacks.
 I ended up finding a few single issues to purchase.
 One of the comics that I was going to purchase was an expensive variant.
-The person who was ringing up my order warned me that the issue I picked was really expensive which I appreciated!
-It would have been easy for her to let me purchase it without knowing how expensive it was.
+The person who was ringing up my order warned me that the issue I picked was really expensive, which I appreciated!
+It would have been easy for her to let me purchase it without knowing the cost.

 Honorary Mention – Newbury Comics

 The last store I visited was Newbury Comics in Boston.
 I wasn’t planning on buying anything else since I bought so many comics, but of course, I ended up finding things.
 The first thing I stumbled upon was the Critical Role Jester Lavorre action figure.
-I just started watching The Mighty Nein and I’m slowly getting into the story.
-Jester is so fun and a fan favorite which I can see why.
-Jester is still in the box and I’m contemplating where to put her.
-I think I might put her either on my Table Top Roleplaying shelf or on my desk when I work from home.
+I just started watching The Mighty Nein, and I’m slowly getting into the story.
+Jester is so fun and a fan favorite, which I can see why.
+Jester is still in the box, and I’m contemplating where to put her.
+I think I might put her either on my TTRPG shelf or on my desk when I work from home.

 Science, Victorian Mysteries, and Fairies – Books I Read in Europe